Marianne Leone reads from Christina the Astonishing: A Novel (Akashic Books, 2025)

 —Jennifer Belle, author of Swanna in Love

-Discussion led by Siân Gibby, John D. Calandra Italian American Institute.
+Discussion led by Siân Gibby, John D. Calandra Italian American Institute, Queens College, CUNY.

-Award-winning actor and playwright Frank Ingrasciotta performs excerpts from his acclaimed solo play Blood Type: RAGU.
-The 2009 off-Broadway production has continued to tour with more than 1,200 performances nationally and internationally in more than 125 venues.
-This year the play celebrates being published and licensed by Next Stage Press and made available for purchase.
-Blood Type: RAGU is a hilarious and affecting coming-of-age story.
-A one-man play of twenty-two characters, it explores a second-generation immigrant child’s delicate dance between searching for identity, embracing culture, and understanding forgiveness.
+Award-winning actor and playwright Frank Ingrasciotta performs excerpts from his acclaimed solo play Blood Type: RAGU, which was published this year.
+The 2009 off-Broadway production has continued to tour, with more than 1,200 performances nationally and internationally in more than 125 venues.
+The one-man play tells an affecting story involving twenty-two characters that explores a second-generation Italian American child’s delicate balance between searching for identity, embracing culture, and understanding forgiveness.

 “Transcending stereotypes, Ingrasciotta is a master of comedic and dramatic balance.”